Jack Suwinski Preview, Player Props: Pirates vs. Twins

-On Friday, Jack Suwinski (hitting .129 in his past 10 games) and the Pittsburgh Pirates play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 8:10 PM ET.
+On Saturday, Jack Suwinski (hitting .125 in his past 10 games) and the Pittsburgh Pirates play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 7:10 PM ET.

-In his previous game, he went 1-for-3 with a double against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Twins.

 Jack Suwinski Game Info & Props vs. the Twins